-The award-winning Brazilian-American writer worked in film and TV as a producer, assistant director, assistant camera, casting assistant and script supervisor (among many other functions because she took the motto “learning by doing” very seriously) in Chicago, New York City, Paris and São Paulo before relocating to Berlin by way of Munich where she continued to be delusional about pursuing a career in screenwriting.
+The award-winning American writer worked in film and TV as a producer, assistant director, assistant camera, casting assistant and script supervisor (among many other functions because she took the motto “learning by doing” very seriously) in Chicago, New York City, Paris and São Paulo before relocating to Berlin by way of Munich where she continued to be delusional about pursuing a career in screenwriting.

 Since 2015 Juliana has worked extensively in television development for the German market.
 She’s a graduate of the Sorbonne in Paris, the American Academy of Dramatic Arts in New York City, and has an MA in Serial Storytelling from the ifs in Cologne (why yes, she speaks all those languages if you’re wondering).
 She’s a recipient of the prestigious VGF grant from the Bavaria Film Studios and an alumnus of the Racconti Script Lab two years in a row.